Get the latest Alliance news sent to your inbox - Sign Up to our Newsletter

 Sustainability establishes the criteria of how the world should be to secure our needs and continue growing without compromising future generations.

 This is the start of a longer journey.
-As a first conscious step, we have started this journey by creating a sustainability strategy, based on the analysis of our company as a whole, in which the actions of our individual departments, and our network of wineries and growers shape our whole impact.
+As a first conscious step, we have started this journey by creating a positive impact strategy, based on the analysis of our company as a whole, in which the actions of our individual departments, and our network of wineries and growers shape our whole impact.

 We are all – consciously or unconsciously - on this journey now.
 We embark to embed positive impact into our everyday practices in the world of wine.